 Once you’ve hired an attorney and they have researched and compiled the evidence, it’s time to file an official slip and fall claim with Walmart’s insurance company.

 After the insurance claim is submitted, Walmart will have a chance to respond to it.
-Chances are they will either deny the claim, saying they weren’t liable and don’t owe you anything, or they’ll make a counter offer that’s much less than your claim (and much less than you deserve).
+Chances are they will either deny the claim, saying they weren’t liable and don’t owe you anything, or they’ll make a counteroffer that’s much less than what your claim is worth.

 Talk to a Slip and Fall Lawyer for Free Today

 Filing an insurance claim to Walmart is intimidating, but don’t let their size and reputation keep you from seeking the compensation you need and deserve.
-John Foy & Associates has 20+ years of experience working difficult cases—and winning for our clients.
 We’ve taken on large retailers before, and we know what it takes to “strong arm” them and see success.
 For a FREE consultation to discuss your own situation, call us today at 404-400-4000, or complete the form to the right to get started.